 When you’re operating a business in and around Las Vegas, you rely on your building’s air conditioning system, especially during those scorching summer months.
 The last thing you want is for it to break down in early August when temperatures are in the three-digit range for weeks at a time.

-Perhaps, last summer you noticed that the premises weren’t as cool as they should be, making your employees and customers uncomfortable and increasing your overhead.
+Perhaps, last summer you noticed that the premises weren’t as cool as they should be, making your employees and customers uncomfortable and increase your overhead.
 Or maybe you’re moving operations into a brand new facility and it’s time to put in a commercial HVAC system.
 In either case, there are financial and performance-related advantages when your system is customized to meet your climate control needs.

 The advantages of a new system